mrjones2014/legendary.nvim/README.md

 ## Features

-- Define your keymaps, commands, `augroup`/`autocmd`s, and even arbitrary Lua functions, as simple Lua tables, then bind them with `legendary.nvim`
+- Define your keymaps, commands, `augroup`/`autocmd`s, and even arbitrary Lua functions to run on the fly, as simple Lua tables, then bind them with `legendary.nvim`
 - Integration with [which-key.nvim](https://github.com/folke/which-key.nvim), use your existing `which-key.nvim` tables with `legendary.nvim`
-- Anonymous mappings -- show mappings/commands in the finder without having `legendary.nvim` handle creating them
+- Execute normal, insert, and visual mode keymaps, commands, autocommands, and Lua functions when you select them
+- Show your most recently executed items at the top when triggered via `legendary.nvim` (can be disabled via config)
 - Uses `vim.ui.select()` so it can be hooked up to a fuzzy finder using something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) for a VS Code command palette like interface
-- Execute normal, insert, and visual mode keymaps, commands, and autocommands, when you select them
-- Show your most recently executed keymap, command, function or autocmd at the top when triggered via `legendary.nvim` (can be disabled via config)
 - Buffer-local keymaps, commands, functions and autocmds only appear in the finder for the current buffer
 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/89) or submit a PR!
 - A `legendary.toolbox` module to help create lazily-evaluated keymaps and commands, and item filter.
 Have an idea for a new helper?
 Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/90) or submit a PR!
 - A parser to convert Vimscript keymap commands (e.g. `vnoremap <silent> <leader>f :SomeCommand<CR>`) to `legendary.nvim` keymap tables (see [Converting Keymaps From Vimscript](./doc/API.md#converting-keymaps-from-vimscript))
+- Anonymous mappings; show mappings/commands in the finder without having `legendary.nvim` handle creating them

 ## Prerequisites